 Click on Proxy.

 It’s important to find out the proxy server address or the address that’s hosting the proxy script before proceeding.
-A proxy address looks identical to an internet link (e.g., myproxy.service.com).
+A proxy address looks identical to an internet link (for example, myproxy.service.com).

 There are three ways to use a proxy server, including Automatic proxy setup, which is the default option.

-If the Automatically detect settings option is enabled, then Windows 10 will try to automatically detect the settings using the Web Proxy Auto-Discovery Protocol (WPAD).
+If the Automatically detect settings option is enabled, Windows 10 will automatically detect the settings using the Web Proxy Auto-Discovery Protocol (WPAD).
 Usually, organizations and schools will use this feature to automatically configure or change the proxy settings to computers connected to their networks.

-If you don’t want your device to detect settings automatically, or you’re trying to set up a proxy server manually, you need to turn off the Automatically detect settings toggle switch.
+If you do not want your device to detect settings automatically, or you’re trying to set up a proxy server manually, you need to turn off the Automatically detect settings toggle switch.

-In order to configure a proxy server using a script, do the following:
+To configure a proxy server using a script, use these steps:

 Under “Automatic proxy setup,” turn on the Use setup script toggle switch.